huggingface/blog/searching-the-hub.md

 For those familiar with the library, you may already know that we can search for these type of models.
 However, getting the query right is a painful process of trial and error.

 Could we simplify that?
-Let's find out.
+Let's find out!

 ## Finding what we need